rozumary/Sofware-Engineering-2-Final-Project/README.md

 # Sofware Engineering 2 (CMSC 311) Final Project
-We are Group 2 from BSCS 3AIS.
+We are **Group 2** from BSCS 3A-IS.
 This repository contains our Software Engineering project, where we were tasked to improve the Client Appointment and Monitoring Management System for LPPO, a capstone project system originally developed by Gilbert C. Etalla, Jerwin R. Pontipedra, and Rana S. Edgar Jr.

 # **Client Appointment and Monitoring Management System for Laguna Parole and Probation Office with SMS Notification (Improved)**